-All the basic wireless settings can be configured in this page.
+All the basic wireless settings can be configured by reading this section.
 Operators can change the ESSID, regulatory country code, wireless profile, channel spectrum width, frequency of interest, data rates, transmit power and rate aggressiveness.

 Wireless Mode

 There are 5 modes available.